-For the health and safety of your student, notify your child's school of any health needs and concerns.
-If your child requires management if their condition by the health office, it is the responsibility of the parent/guardian to ensure the school nurse has the necessary supplies/medications, and authorization from the parent/guardian and health care provider.
+If your child requires management of their condition by the health office, it is the responsibility of the parent/ guardian to ensure the school nurse has the necessary supplies/medications, and authorization forms signed by the parent/guardian and health care provider.
 Asthma, anaphylaxis, seizures and diabetes are examples of conditions which can result in potentially life-threatening episodes.
 The school needs an updated action plan for these conditions, signed by the health care provider and the parent/guardian annually.
-This plan authorizes the required rescue medication to be administered to the student at school in the event of an emergency.
+This plan authorizes the required rescue medication to be administered.
 It is the responsibility of the parent/guardian to provide updated action plans and/or medication orders annually and as changes occur.
 Work with your healthcare provider and school nurse in developing a specific plan to keep your child safe, healthy, and ready to learn.